unjs/c12/README.md

 ### `pickExport`

-Named export(s) to use as the config root.
+Named exports to use as the config root.
 Tries each name in order and returns the first one that is exported.
 Falls back to `mod.default || mod` if none match.

 Ignored when a custom [`resolveModule`](#resolvemodule) is provided.
 Only applies to JS/TS module loading; non-module formats (YAML, TOML, JSON5, JSONC) are unaffected.